-Training records will be kept by Sue O'Leary (Temporary Office manager) in Health and Safety files in the main office / Site managers office.
+Training records will be kept in Health and Safety files in the main office / Site managers office.

-Tess Hackett and Sue O'Leary (Temporary Office manager) are responsible for coordinating health and safety training needs and for including details in the training and development plan.
+Tess Hackett is responsible for co-ordinating health and safety training needs and for including details in the training and development plan.
 This includes a system for ensuring that refresher training is undertaken within the prescribed time limits.

-The Headteacher will be responsible for assessing the effectiveness of training received and ensuring staff are competent to undertake their duties.
+The Headteacher or Executive Head teacher will be responsible for assessing the effectiveness of training received and ensuring staff are competent to undertake their duties.